Search This Blog

 Ann Winter's School.
 Ladies "seminary" boarding and day school.
 West Street 1855 -1864.
 Offered a "polite education".
 Then Sycamore House, West Street from 1865 when it restyled itself as a school for young ladies and prep school for boys.
 Ann's husband William taught the boys.
 See Misses Winters school

 Beech House School, Station Rd AKA Miss Sherrington's school.
 For girls with large garden, tennis courts and croquet lawn.
 1888-94 then Miss Sherrington bought a larger school on the Isle Of Wight and removed herself and several of her teachers.
-Miss Burnham took over the Marlow premises until 1897.
-Note there was a house called Beech Tree House also in Station Road which is not the school.
+Miss Burnham took over the Marlow premises, moving the school back to it's original Chapel Street location, then known as Gazeley.
+She remained until 1895 only when Miss Aisbett became principal.
 Formerly Downshire School (Q.V).

 Bluecoat School.
 This or The Free School was the name used for most of history for the school we know now as Sir William Borlase Grammar School.
 Founded 1624 as a charitable school for boys by Sir William in honour of his dead son.
 Later boys could also pay to enter.
 Only the charity boys wore the distinctive blue coat uniform.
 Faced closure due to severe financial difficulties in the early 1880s but managed to overcome them and is now a co educational state school using in part the original 1600s buildings.
 West Street Marlow.
 Thomas Heather headmaster 1780, taking over from his dead uncle William.
 Rev Gore takes over 1793, Thomas Heather dying two years later.
 Mr Francis sacked as master 1835.
 George Gale master on the 1841 census.
 Mary Gale, presumably his wife, living with him is described as a governess.
 Also see under National Schools for him.
 To read about the life at the school for boys in the 1830s-1850s see the post here